HerrNamenlos123/hal2cpp/Readme.md

 The shared library, on the other hand, is built using a proper CMake build system and modern C++17 standard.
 That means you can achieve anything much faster as there are also a lot more libraries available.
 Want to stream the commanded X position to a microcontroller using UDP?
 Simply download a CMake-compatible networking library for C++ and write around 3 to 5 lines of code.
 Doing the same thing in C without a proper build system would be a major pain.
 This is why the C++ shared library exists.

-If you need a library for UDP sockets, I recommend https://github.com/fpagliughi/sockpp.

 See below for info on how the HAL file is generated.

 ### Realtime concerns